 - Transformers, high voltage power lines & substations

-and so forth can all cause malfunctions and intermittent operation in nearby mission critical electronics.
+These can all cause malfunctions and intermittent operation in nearby mission critical electronics.
 I have even found significant DC magnetization in the structural metal of buildings and in ferrous alloy stock.

 3) There are environments which may have unexpected sources of high magnetic fields.
-I once did a survey of an exhibit in a museum where one of the display items possessed an unusually high magnetic field that was worth investigating.
+I once did a survey of an exhibit in a museum where one of the display items (a plasma display) possessed an unusually high magnetic field that was worth investigating.
 Hospitals and scientific research centers may have MRI (Magnetic Resonance Imaging) and NMR (Nuclear Magnetic Resonance) equipment which uses exceptionally strong DC magnets and Radio Frequencies.

 4) Even in conventional office buildings you have server rooms, electrical rooms and conventional power transformers next to employee working areas.
 It is also not unusual for some areas to have “rogue” transmitters for personal wireless or even corporate eavesdropping devices.